Volunteers are baring their arms for malaria vaccine research

 There are indications they can.
 Tests on more than 15,000 babies aged 6 weeks to 17 months old showed close to half of them — 46 percent — were protected from malaria for 18 months after they got a three-dose series of the vaccine.

-A rival vaccine made by a company called Sanaria, and also supported by PATH and WRAIR, protects 55 percent of people who have tried it in experiments.
+A rival vaccine made by a company called Sanaria, in the past also supported by PATH and WRAIR, protects 55 percent of people who have tried it in experiments.

 That doesn't sound like a great result, but even partial efficacy can save tens of thousands of lives.